Master of Science in Biology

 Courses

-BIO courses taken at the 400- or 500-levels count toward the Biology M.S. degree.
-Approval from the Biology Graduate Advisor is required to take for courses from other NEIU departments.
-Contact BioGradPrograms@neiu.edu to learn how to petition to apply coursework from other programs toward the Biology M.S. degree.
+BIO courses at the 400- or 500-level count toward the M.S. in Biology degree.
+Approval from the Biology Graduate Advisor is required to apply courses from other programs.
+For information on petitioning to take coursework in other departments, contact BioGradPrograms@neiu.edu.

-Transfer credits: A maximum of 9 hours of graduate credit from external institutions can be applied to the requirements for the M.S. degree.
-Students interested in transferring credits need to submit the petition form for transferring credits along with official transcripts, a complete/detailed syllabus from the course(s), and rationale for transfer.
+Transfer credits: A maximum of 9 hours of graduate credit from external institutions can be applied to the M.S. degree requirements.
+Students interested in transferring credits need to submit the petition form along with official transcripts, detailed syllabi for the courses, and a rationale for the transfer.
 The petition must be approved by both the College of Graduate Studies & Research and the Biology Department.
 If these courses are taken after acceptance into the M.S.
-Biology Program, then the courses must be preapproved.
+Biology Program, they must be preapproved.
 Contact the Biology Graduate Advisor at BioGradPrograms@neiu.edu for more information.